This commit modifies the way the @RecordApplicationEvents annotation

 the main test thread (async events) and for the assertion of captured

-event from a separate thread (e.g. when using Awaitility
+event from a separate thread (e.g. when using Awaitility).

-This is done by switching the ApplicationEventsHolder
+This is done by switching the ApplicationEventsHolder to use an

 There is a mutual exclusion between support of asynchronous events vs